execonline-inc/antivirus/readme.markdown

 AWS_AV_INFECTED_TOPIC=another-or-possibly-the-same-topic-arn
 ```

-Salve was first deployed using Elastic Beanstalk.
-Elastic Beanstalk is a low
+S3-antivirus was first deployed using Elastic Beanstalk.
+Elastic Beanstalk is
-management computing environment offered by AWS.
-We've included a command to
+a low management computing environment offered by AWS.
+We've included a command
-build a package suitable for deploying in this environment.
+to build a package suitable for deploying in this environment.

 ```
 $> npm run package